emotitron/BitpackingTools/README.md

   int restoredval1 = myBuffer.Read(ref readpos, 10);
   int restoredval2 = myBuffer.Read(ref readpos, 10);
 ```
-### Advanced Usage
+### Advanced Usage (Unsafe)
 For sequential writes and reads of a byte[] or uint[] arrays, there are unsafe methods that internally treat these arrays as a ulong[], resulting in up to 4x faster reads and writes.
+These are all contained in ArraySerializerUnsafe.cs, which can be deleted for projects where you don't want to enable Allow Unsafe Code.
 ```cs
 byte[] myBuffer = byte[100];
 uint val1 = 666;